-The underlying etiopathogenesis is still unknown, no specific risk factors have been identified and it is thought a complex interaction of genetic and environmental factors seems likely.
+The underlying aetiopathogenesis is still unknown, no specific risk factors have been identified and it is thought a complex interaction of genetic and environmental factors seems likely.
 Several studies have looked at occupational and daily habits, including exposure to pesticides, metals, cleaning products and a history of farming but no study has confirmed an increased risk.
-MSA is also not thought to be hereditary.
+To date there is no evidence to indicate that MSA is an hereditary condition.